Parents and Grandparents can greatly influence the environments that children grow up in and many of the experiences that they have.

 - Trying new foods are to be encouraged.
 However children should not be pressured to “clean up their plates” if they are feeling full as over-riding a child’s sense of fullness can make it hard for them to regulate their own food intake as they get older.
 Obviously be guided by a child’s growth rate and for more information read Lea’s article “Who controls feeding the mother or the child” as well as “Picky eating affects all age groups”.

-- Sweetened soft drinks, fruit juice and sports drinks are fine for the odd special occasions but if drunk on a regular basis can be a major source of calories, sugar and salt.
+- Sweetened soft drinks and fruit juice are fine for the odd special occasions but if drunk on a regular basis can be a major source of calories, sugar and salt.
 Milk and water are kinder to their teeth and weight.
 For alternative beverage ideas read Lea’s article “What are our children drinking?”

 - Take care with party “treats”.
 Grandparents need to find other ways to “treat” children rather than feeding them lollies, crisps, cakes and biscuits when they come to visit If you are needing party ideas refer to Lea’s article “Party plans for children”